 • Subscriber-centric: This approach focuses on inactive users that are not opening the campaigns.
 The end-goal will be to drive the user to open the emails rather than to make a purchase.

-It’s important to understand that if you send campaigns each weak, some people will be inactive for as long as three months.
-As well as, if you send emails every month, people will stay inactive for at least six months.
+It’s important to understand that if you send email campaigns each weak, some people can be inactive for as long as three months.
+Also, if you send emails every month, people might be inactive for at least six months.

 Subject lines are the most essential part of an email because this is the very first thing a user will see.
 Thus, many businesses choose to use high-impact words such as: